Free service - Available Monday-Friday from 9am-7pm

 Keep track of your usage

 If you lose track of your usage, costs can spiral out of control.
-Its important to keep track of your usage.
+It is important to keep track of your usage.
 If it spikes, you need to ascertain the reason why so you can take action and prevent your costs from getting out of hand.

 Don’t let your tariff roll over